pacifics/PassDao/README.md

 - There is no calldata function.
 We use a “withdraw” pattern instead of a “send” pattern for the reward of board meeting fees to share holders.

-- In case of bugs or improvements, we can make a contractor proposal to "transfer" the Dao balance, shares and reputation tokens (technically creating new shares and tokens) to new Dao and Project Manager account managers and with a new Dao smart contract as client.
+- In case of bugs or improvements, we can make a contractor proposal to send the Dao balance to an Upgrade smart contract.
+This will "transfer" the Dao balance, shares and reputation tokens (technically creating new shares and tokens) to new Dao and Project Manager account managers and with a new Dao smart contract as client.